 Synopsis: After 250 years on ice, a prisoner returns to life in a new body with one chance to win his freedom: by solving a mind-bending murder

-Why you should watch: Season 2 is now available, so if you haven't seen Season 1, you've got 8 hours and 52 minutes worth to get through first.
+Why you should watch: If you haven't seen Season 1, you've got 8 hours and 52 minutes worth to get through first.
 The second season is considerably better than the first, but to get maximum enjoyment, we suggest taking in the first season as well.
 The production design on this is incredible and thankfully Anthony Mackie helps bring the story up to the same standard of the Blade Runner-esque visual aesthetic.
 Tragically, Netflix canceled "Altered Carbon," so there won't be a third season, but these are without a doubt still worth watching.

 Synopsis: An US astronaut struggles with leaving her husband and daughter behind to embark on a dangerous mission with an international space crew.

-Why you should watch: This drama set in space really looks at the issues around family and relationships and in particular being a long distance away from them and what better backdrop is there than the life of a married astronaut.
+Why you should watch: This drama set in space really looks at the issues around family and relationships and in particular being a long distance away from them.
+What better backdrop is there than the life of a married astronaut?
 Hilary Swank stars in this 10-part series and while it's not perhaps as extreme as "Lucy in the Sky," it covers much of the same emotional ground.
 Granted, some liberties have been taken with some of the plot points, but then that just wouldn't make for compelling television would it?

 Synopsis: A contemporary British re-working of "The Twilight Zone" with stories that tap into the collective unease about our modern world.
-Over the last 10 years, technology has transformed almost every aspect of our lives before we've had time to stop and question it; in every home; on every desk; in every palm — a plasma screen; a monitor; a smartphone — a black mirror of our 21st-century existence.
+Over the last 10 years, technology has transformed almost every aspect of our lives before we've had time to stop and question it.
+In every home, on every desk, in every palm is a plasma screen, a monitor, a smartphone — a black mirror of our 21st-century existence.